-To apply for admission into the Master of Arts of communication program at Western Michigan University, follow these steps (the School of Communication accepts both part-time and full-time graduate students):
+To apply for admission into the Master of Arts of communication program at Western Michigan University, follow the steps below.
+The School of Communication accepts both part-time and full-time graduate students.

 - You must have completed undergraduate work in communication, speech or allied disciplines and have achieved at least a 3.0 grade point average in your last two years of course work.
 If you have not completed undergraduate work in communication, you may still apply but may need to complete additional course requirements.

 - Additional course work may be required at the time of admission into the program, as deemed necessary by the graduate director.

 - Some course credits from other programs of study or from another universities may count towards a degree from the School of Communication.
 Check by emailing firstname.lastname@example.org.

 Western Michigan University has a new online application system (ApplyYourself) for all potential graduate students, domestic and international.
 All materials should be submitted through this one system, including general application information for the University, as well as specific requirements for the School of Communication.
 Required elements for the master’s program in Communication include a transcript, evidence of academic interest (a personal statement), a writing sample (academic or professional), and three recommendations (e.g., professors, academic professional staff, work supervisors).
 GRE General Test scores are required for applicants seeking assistantships.
 For all other applicants, the GRE is optional.
 All of these can be entered and managed through the online application system.

 The School of Communication accepts applications for September and January admission on a rolling basis until all available slots are filled.

 The early application deadline for early admission is due Feb.
 1. Students who wish to be considered for graduate assistantships are advised to submit their application by Feb.
 1.

 Contact our graduate director at email@example.com.